jogara2001/expense_db_joe/tech_spec.md

 - `category`: the user-defined name of a specific category
 - `budget`: the budget associated with the category
 - `expenses`: the expenses associated with each category
-- `under_budget`: a boolean stating whether the sum of expenses associated with the category has exceeded the budget
+- `budget_delta`: a number showing the difference between current money spent in the category and the budget in place

 Each expense is represented by a dictionary with the following keys: